ccyip/taype/oopsla24.md

   used in our evaluation, located at
   `~/taype-pldi`.
 This includes the additional benchmarks used in our comparison. ([Github repository](https://github.com/ccyip/taype/tree/tape))
 - An extended version of Taype that includes Taypsi's smart array optimization, located at `~/taype-sa`.
-This version of Taype is used to provide a fairer comparison with Taypsi.
-Note that the results of this experiment are not in the current submission, but will be included in the final version of the paper. ([Github repository](https://github.com/ccyip/taype/tree/tape-sa))
+This version of Taype is used to provide a fairer comparison with Taypsi. ([Github repository](https://github.com/ccyip/taype/tree/tape-sa))
 - All examples and experiments from the paper, located at `~/taypsi/examples` (correspondingly `~/taype-pldi/examples` and `~/taype-sa/examples`).